 This page gives you an overview of the advanced traffic management capabilities available for regional external HTTP(S) load balancers.
-This page is for regional external HTTP(S) load balancer with advanced traffic management capability only.
+This page is for the regional external HTTP(S) load balancer only.
 These load balancers are always regional and always in Standard Tier.
 If you use a load balancer in a different mode, see one of the following pages:

 - Traffic steering.
 Intelligently route traffic based on HTTP(S) parameters (for example, host, path, headers, and other request parameters).

 - Traffic actions.
 Perform request-based and response-based actions (for example, redirects and header transformations).